 Consider how you typically use health care: Are you generally healthy and only need to go to the doctor for annual physicals?
 Or are you treating a chronic condition that requires consistent care?

 It might be a good idea to try to project what the coming year will look like in terms of how you use health care.
 From there you can take into account what’s most important to you, including costs, providers, and pharmaceutical coverage.

 Some questions to possibly ask as you compare plans:

 What would my cost-sharing be?
 This includes out-of-pocket costs such as deductibles, copays, and coinsurance.

 Does the plan have an annual or lifetime limit on how much I’d spend out of pocket?
 Every plan that is ACA compliant must publish a summary of benefits and coverage that you can check to see how the plan covers costs.
 In addition, most insurers and health care organizations have online tools that can help you compare plan costs.

 Are my doctors in the plan’s network?
 You can check with the insurers or directly with your providers.
 If your providers are not in the network of the least expensive plans, ask yourself what is most important to you: lower costs and changing doctors or higher costs and keeping current providers.

 Are my medications covered?
 Most plans have a formulary, a list of drugs that are fully or partly covered under the plan.
 You can access the plan’s formulary on the insurers’ websites.
 The lists change from year to year.

 Shopping for an individual health insurance policy requires time, knowledge, and patience.
-But armed with the basics and some tools, you’ll have the best chance to find coverage that will meet your health care needs.
+But armed with the basics and some tools, you’ll have the best chance to find coverage that will meet your health care needs and budget.